What is the Implicit Association Test in Market Research?

 Learn more about quantilope's Implicit Association Test:

-Single Association Test (SAT)
+Single Implicit Association Test (SIAT)

-The Single Association Test is an implicit measure used to uncover subconscious associations toward a single category, brand, or product.
+The Single Implicit Association Test is an implicit measure used to uncover subconscious associations toward a single category, brand, or product.

 For example, you might want to research which emotions your TV advertising concept evokes in a viewer.
 Respondents would be shown the advertising concept, then (within a certain timeframe) asked to pick words that fit with the concept as well as those that do not.
 Words might include ‘joyful’, ‘depressing’, ‘uplifting’, ‘inspirational’, ‘confusing’, and so on.

-The Multiple Association Test works in a similar way to the SAT, but the difference is that respondents are asked to choose from a list of several brands, categories, or concepts, which best fit with certain attributes.
+The Multi Implicit Association Test works in a similar way to the SAT, but the difference is that respondents are asked to choose from a list of several brands, categories, or concepts, which best fit with certain attributes.
 Continuing with the example above, respondents would be shown two or more advertising concepts.
 The IAT scores then determine which of the possible iterations is most uplifting, confusing, joyful, and so on.

 Implicit Association Test Example

-Advantages of the Implicit Association Test for market research
+Advantages of the IAT for market research

 The IAT is an idea that was first researched in the 80s by social psychology researchers Anthony Greenwald of Washington University and Mahzarin Banaji of Harvard University.
 Together with Brian Nosek of Virginia University, they founded Project Implicit, an organization dedicated to researching implicit associations and how these correlate with attitudes and behavior.
 They observed that if people weren’t aware of these implicit tendencies in their thinking, they couldn’t express them via traditional self-reporting survey methods that ask them to state their beliefs.
 They also found that certain research biases such as social desirability bias (wanting to give a socially acceptable answer to a question) and acquiescence bias (agreeing with the interviewer or other respondents) could mask true associations.